root-project/web/primer/index.md

     the "main" function in compiled programs) in the macro file.
 It has to be the same as the file name without extension.

--   Line *24-25*: instance of the `TGraphErrors` class.
-The constructor takes the number of points and the pointers to the arrays of x values, y values, x errors (in this case none, represented by the NULL pointer) and y errors.
+-   Line *24-25*: instance of the {% include ref class="TGraphErrors" %} class.
+The constructor
+    takes the number of points and the pointers to the arrays of x values, y values, x errors (in this case none, represented by the NULL pointer) and y errors.
 The second line